cloudhead/rx/docs/guide.md

 **Command mode** finally, allows the user to run commands on the session, the views, or the visual selection.
 Command mode is activated with <kbd>:</kbd>.
-Commands start with a colon, for example `:q!` is the command to quit without saving, and are submitted by pressing <kbd>return</kbd>.
+For this reason, commands are described with a colon in front, for example `:q!` is the command to quit without saving.
+Commands are submitted with the
+<kbd>return</kbd> key, or loaded from a file with `:source <path>`.
+When
+saved in a file, commands are not prefixed with a colon.

 > **Tip:** Key bindings are *mode-specific*.
 This means some shortcuts will
 > work accross all modes, while others only work in one or two modes.